harsh-mish/Enterprise-Meta-Data-Driven-Azure-Lakehouse-Platform/README.md

 ## Workflow

+The project implements a complete end-to-end data pipeline with multiple stages:

+### 1. Data Ingestion (Azure Data Factory)
-1. Data is ingested from source systems using Azure Data Factory pipelines.
+Data is ingested from multiple sources such as SQL databases, CSV files, and REST APIs using Azure Data Factory pipelines.
+ADF handles:
+- Copy activities for data movement
+- Incremental data loading
+- Basic validation and error handling
+The ingested data is stored in the raw (landing) zone of Azure Data Lake Storage.

+### 2. Data Processing (Azure Databricks)
-2. The ingested data is processed and transformed using Azure Databricks notebooks.
+The raw data is processed and transformed using Azure Databricks notebooks.
+Transformations include:
+- Data cleaning (handling nulls, duplicates)
+- Data transformation and formatting
+- Business logic implementation
+- Aggregations and enrichment
+The processed data is then stored in the curated layer of the data lake.

+### 3. Data Storage & Analytics (Azure Synapse Analytics)
-3. Transformed data is stored in Azure Synapse Analytics for reporting and analysis.
+The transformed data is loaded into Azure Synapse Analytics for analytical processing.
+This includes:
+- Loading into dedicated or serverless SQL pools
+- Running SQL queries for analysis
+- Preparing datasets for reporting and BI tools

+### 4. Automation & Orchestration (Azure Logic Apps)
-4. Azure Logic Apps is used to trigger alerts/notifications based on pipeline execution status.
+Azure Logic Apps is used to automate workflow execution and monitoring.
+It performs:
+- Scheduled or event-based triggers
+- Monitoring pipeline execution status
+- Sending email notifications on success/failure

+### 5. Monitoring & Logging
+The entire pipeline is monitored to ensure reliability:
+- Pipeline run monitoring in ADF
+- Logging and error tracking
+- Alerting mechanisms for failures
+This ensures quick debugging and operational stability.